 The building was restored in 1958-1962 and opened as a museum after 1964.
 The main building and the bell tower built around 1426 are still under restoration.
 Visitors come to appreciate the architecture and the beautiful frescoes on the walls of the western entrance.

 Our third stop was the Sera Lake which has a length of 1200m and an average width of 150m.
 It was formed in 1950 when the area of the Sera River was blocked by a landslide.
 While the lake is a favourite spot for locals, we are not impressed.
-Our country parks and reservoirs are more picturesque.
-Anyway, Burhan had fish for lunch, Kylie had tea while I had two scoops of ice cream.
+I think country parks and reservoirs in Hong Kong are more picturesque.
+Anyway, we had a rest: Burhan had fish for lunch, Kylie had tea while I had two scoops of ice cream.

 The last stop was the Atatürk Pavilion.
-Located in a small pine grove in the Soğuksu district, this house was built as a summer house in 1923 by a banker Konstantin Kabayanidis.
+Located in a small pine grove in the Soğuksu district, this house was built as a summer house in 1890 by a banker Konstantin Kabayanidis.
 This elegant building with European and Western Renaissance influences, has commanding views of Trabzon, the surrounding areas and the Black Sea.
-The banker presented it as a gift to President Atatürk who stayed here for two nights in 1930.
+The banker presented it as a gift to the state in 1923.
+President Atatürk visited it in September 1924 and stayed here for two nights in 1930.

 On the way to the hotel, we saw the fortress and the Ortahisar (the largest and oldest settlement in the city) from a distance.
 Burhan dropped us off at the hotel shortly around 3:30pm.
 The sun was still very hot.
-We took a short rest and had an early dinner near the hotel.
-Again, we had a fresh seabass and a trout for 60TL.
+We had a rest and decided to have an early dinner.
+We had a fresh seabass and a trout in a local eatery opposite the hotel for 60TL.
 Delicious and cheap!